Volunteering in Kiribati

 Kiribati (pronounced Kiribass) is made up of 33 extremely low-lying atolls in the middle of the Pacific Ocean, at the intersection of the Equator and the International Date Line.

-Other challenges, such as Kiribati’s remoteness, its limited economic opportunities, and the rising urban migration to South Tarawa, are impacting health and education outcomes.
+The country's remote location presents other challenges, as limited economic opportunities and urban migration to South Tarawa impact health and education outcomes.
 The country’s limiting geography and poor soils mean that large-scale agriculture in Kiribati is often too difficult.
 Islanders have therefore turned to fishing or copra plantations to maintain their livelihoods.

 - law, justice and governance

 Australian volunteer, Yolanda Chan, couldn't resist Raw Tuna, a tasty, local treat prepared by local vendors when they set up on the grounds of the hospital where she was volunteering.